estuary/docs/overview-intro.rst

 ************

 JSON-Schema_ is a draft standard for describing the expected structure and semantics of JSON documents.
-Schemas are composable and flexibile, and may include conditionals and dependencies that make it possible to represent `tagged unions`_ and other complex, real-world composite types.
+Schemas are compose-able and reusable, and may include conditionals and dependencies that make it possible to represent `tagged unions`_ and other complex, real-world composite types.